 7. You can add a tag to this text by typing in the Add a tag box.
 This box allows you to search and use existing tags as well.
 Tags created during the analysis of one tool will automatically appear for the others tools in the same project.

 Type in your new tag and press enter.
 The tag is displayed alongside the response as shown below.
 Note - Tags are case sensitive, so 'Positive' is a different tag compared to 'positive'.

 You can delete the tag at any time by clicking on the 'x' next to the tag.

 8. Click on the Download report to get an excel based report with all the text and tags.

 Below is an example of what the report looks like.

-10. If the Survey Tool is selected for analysis a further selection box is provided for analysis.
-You can select one of the questions for analysing as shown below.
+9. If the Survey Tool is selected for analysis a further selection box is provided for analysis.
+You can select one of the questions for analyzing as shown below.